How Does Curbside Pickup Work? Everything You Need to Know

 Curbside Pickup / BOPIS / Click & Collect

 Curbside pickup goes by different names (BOPIS, click and collect, order for pickup, etc.) and can mean a variety of things depending on who you ask.
-So what is curbside pickup and how does curbside pickup work?
+So what is curbside pickup and how does it work?

 Carside vs Curbside Pickup